RubixML/Sentiment/README.md

 ```

 ### Validation Score and Loss

-During training, the learner will record the validation score and the training loss at each iteration or *epoch*.
-The validation score is calculated using the default [F Beta](https://rubixml.github.io/ML/latest/cross-validation/metrics/f-beta.html) metric on a hold out portion of the training set called a *validation* set.
-Contrariwise, the training loss is the value of the cost function (in this case the [Cross Entropy](https://rubixml.github.io/ML/latest/neural-network/cost-functions/cross-entropy.html) loss) calculated over the samples left in the training set.
+During training, the learner will record the validation score and the training loss for each epoch where they are evaluated.
+The validation score is calculated using the default [F Beta](https://rubixml.github.io/ML/3.0/cross-validation/metrics/f-beta.html) metric on a hold out portion of the training set called a *validation* set.
+Contrariwise, the training loss is the value of the cost function (in this case the [Multiclass Cross Entropy](https://rubixml.github.io/ML/3.0/neural-network/cost-functions/multiclass-cross-entropy.html) loss) calculated over the samples left in the training set.
 We can visualize the training progress by plotting these metrics.
-To output the scores and losses you can call the additional `steps()` method and pass the resulting iterator to a Writable extractor such as [CSV](https://rubixml.github.io/ML/latest/extractors/csv.html).
+To output the scores and losses you can call the `steps()` method and pass the resulting iterator to a Writable extractor such as [CSV](https://rubixml.github.io/ML/3.0/extractors/csv.html).

+> **Note**: The `evalInterval`, `window`, and `minChange` parameters on the network control how often scores are evaluated and when training is early-stopped if the validation score stops improving.

 ```php
 use Rubix\ML\Extractors\CSV;